Informed Initialization for Bayesian Optimization and Active Learning: Results

 \subsection{Noisy Synthetic Test Functions}

 Next, we evaluate \algo on synthetic benchmark functions in the two-shot Bayesian optimization setting, using $B=2$ batches and a batch size of $q=24$.
 We consider three standard test functions—Ackley ($4$D), Hartmann ($4$D), and Hartmann ($6$D)—as well as two higher-dimensional variants of the Hartmann function.
 Observation noise is added to all tasks ($\sigma_\varepsilon=2$ for Ackley and $\sigma_\varepsilon=0.5$ for Hartmann), further increasing task difficulty.
 In Fig.~\ref{fig:syn_regret} shows that across all benchmarks, \algo consistently achieves the best or second-best performance, followed by NIPV.
 Random and space-filling initialization methods (LHS-Beta, Random, and Sobol) perform noticeably worse across all settings.
+In App.~\ref{app:runtime}, we show the runtime of HIPE and various other methods on Hartmann (6D).
+The extra cost of HIPE acquisition is a minority of iteration runtime for a fully Bayesian model.